Construction apprenticeships

 Which construction companies offer apprenticeships?

-- Amey - apprenticeships at intermediate, advanced, higher and degree level.
-The degree-level programmes are available in areas such as civil engineering, environmental practitioner, chartered surveyor and rail.
+- Amey - apprenticeships at intermediate, advanced, higher and degree levels.
+Programmes are available in civil engineering, environmental practice, grounds maintenance, highways, construction site supervision, and rail systems.

 - Arup - advanced and higher apprenticeships in building services, civil engineering, quantity surveying, rail design, transport planning and more.

-- Balfour Beatty - apprenticeships in areas such as civil and mechanical engineering, quantity surveying, highways maintenance and construction management at intermediate, advanced, higher and degree level.
+- Balfour Beatty - apprenticeships in civil and mechanical engineering, quantity surveying, highway maintenance and construction management at intermediate, advanced, higher and degree levels.

-- JLL - five-year degree apprenticeships in residential and commercial surveying, available in Birmingham, Bristol, Leeds, London and Manchester.
+- JLL - degree apprenticeships in residential and commercial surveying, based in Birmingham, Bristol, Leeds, London and Manchester.

-- Mott MacDonald - advanced, degree and Scottish modern apprenticeships in fields such as civil engineering, transport planning, building services engineering, quantity surveying and project management.
+- Mott MacDonald - advanced, degree and Scottish modern apprenticeships in civil engineering, transport planning, building services engineering, quantity surveying and project management.

-- Savills - a five-year, part-time Level 6 surveying apprenticeship leading to an undergraduate degree and an MRICS qualification.
-They also offer planning apprenticeships at Level 7, which result in an MRTPI award.
+- Savills - a Level 6 chartered surveying apprenticeship leading to an undergraduate degree and the MRICS designation.
+They also offer chartered planning apprenticeships at Level 7, which result in an MRTPI award.

-- Skanska - on a Level 2 or Level 3 apprenticeship, you'll spend 80% of your time on the job and the rest in education.
-Roles include civil engineer, mechanical and electrical engineer, and operations positions such as plumbing and welding.
+- Skanska - covering all apprenticeship levels, roles include civil engineer, mechanical and electrical engineer, and operations positions such as plumbing and welding.

-- Vistry Group - a Level 4 trainee management apprenticeship programme providing the skills required for a career in construction, quantity surveying, estimating or design and technical.
+- Vistry Group - a Level 4 trainee management apprenticeship programme that provides the skills required for careers in construction, quantity surveying, estimating or design and technical.

 See the property and construction industry overview to discover other relevant industry employers.

-Intermediate and advanced apprenticeships at Level 2 and 3 are for those leaving school with GCSEs.
-You'll usually need good grades in English and maths.
+- Intermediate and advanced apprenticeships (Levels 2 and 3) are for those leaving school with GCSEs.
+You'll usually need four or five passes, including good grades in English and maths.

-Higher and degree apprenticeships at Levels 4 to 7 are geared towards those with A-levels or those who've already completed an intermediate or advanced apprenticeship.
+- Higher and degree apprenticeships (Levels 4 to 7) are geared towards those with two or three A-level passes in relevant subjects or those who've already completed an intermediate or advanced apprenticeship.

 In many cases, successful completion of an apprenticeship will lead to a permanent job offer with the same company, although this isn't guaranteed - always check with your employer.

 Many employers in the construction industry are committed to attracting a diverse range of candidates for their apprenticeship schemes.
-For instance, a number of employers, including Barratt Developments, Redrow and the Vistry Group, have partnered with Women into Construction to support women looking to enter the industry.
-Balfour Beatty is a member of the 5% Club to ensure learning and development is made available to all.
+For instance, Amey, Balfour Beatty, and Barratt Redrow are members of The 5% Club to ensure that learning and development are available to all.

 What's involved in a construction apprenticeship?